 GeoTrust Secured (1/9%)

 Comodo Secure 1.5%)

 Baymard’s research also found that simple bugs in the payment forms or other minor tweaks, such as encapsulating credit card fields with a solid background color or including security lock icons next to the fields, can also impact a site’s trustworthiness.
 Of course, you can’t just randomly add third-party verification badges to your site without actually qualifying for them and getting verified (though nothing is stopping you from making up your own, which will also help).
 It’s worth investing in getting verified for some security seals, such as Norton, BBB Accredited, McAfee, Google Trusted Store, or any other well-known seal.

 11. Include Ratings or Reviews

 Eighty-eight percent of consumers trust online reviews as much as personal recommendations from friends or family members.
-If you’re not leveraging online reviews and ratings to boost your sales, you are missing out.
+You are missing out if you’re not leveraging online reviews and ratings to boost your sales.

 Here are some additional statistics which highlight the importance of online reviews and ratings:

 Only 57 percent of consumers would use a business if it had a three-star rating